 With its neatly clipped trees and quaint colonial buildings, this ancient plaza is one of Old San Juan's most delightful areas.
 At its center stands a life-size statue of Ponce de León.
-Browse Museo Pablo Casals (see p62) and step inside Iglesia San José to admire its muraled ceiling.
+Other sights in the vicinity include the Museo Pablo Casals (see p62) and the Iglesia San José (currently closed for renovation), famous for its muraled ceiling.
 Calle San Sebastián's bars and restaurants have a great atmosphere, especially at night (see p9).